Narcolapser/CMSContent/README.md

 ###0.6:

 * Integrate security into the portlet.
-Allow who sees what to be configured per page.
+Allow who sees what to be configured per document.
 * Get properties to save and load. - Check
 * More layouts:
   * Vertical Tabs with right side pane